guanliang-0612/Portfolio/README.md

 # Portfolio

 # Introduction
-Above examples are some individual assignment that coded by me.
+These examples featured in my portfolio are individual assignments that I personally coded, demonstrating my proficiency and hands-on experience in various IT-related projects.

-## Tech Involve
+# Tech Involve
   - CSS
   - Java
   - Python